 A provision is only recognized when the Group has a present legal or constructive obligation as a result of a past event; it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation; and a reliable estimate can be made of the amount of the obligation.
 When some or all of the expense required to settle a provision is expected to be reimbursed by another party-e.g., under an insurance contract-, the reimbursement is recognized when, and only when, it is virtually certain that the reimbursement will be received.
 The reimbursement is treated as a separate asset.
 In the consolidated statement of profit or loss, the expense relating to a provision is presented net of the amount recognized for a reimbursement.
-Where the effect of the time value of money is material, the amount of a provision is the present value of the expenses in each period to reflect the passage of time.
+Where the effect of the time value of money is material, the amount of a provision is the present value of the expenses expected to be required to settle the obligation.
+When discounting is used, the carrying amount of a provision increases in each period to reflect the passage of time.
 This increase is recognized as borrowing cost in profit or loss.